 - Community Cookit Coach Training Tayside – provides a two day coaching programme for those wishing be involved in practical food work in a community setting.

-- Confidence to Cook: delivers food and health training for trainers over two whole days or four half-days in Grampian.
+- Confidence to Cook: delivers food and health training for trainers in Grampian.